by Kelly Stewart

 Traditionally, paper systems have been used to track write-in parameters in batch records.
 Now, with the advent of electronic batch records (EBRs), more sophisticated options are available.

-Why You Need a Digital MES for Clinical
+Why You Need an MES for Clinical

 Sure, paper works.
 But at what cost?
 Savvy manufacturing companies are stepping away from the paper and reaping the benefits of cloud-based MES.